BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     F-->H
 ```

 Your recovery seed will be created, printed as SSKR shares, and then deleted.
 This should _not_ be done on the same device that you will use for your active Gordian Seed Tool key, if at all possible.
 Do it on an old iPod Touch, an old iPhone, or even an old laptop computer[^15].
-Alternatively, use your partner's iPhone temporarily.
+Alternatively, use your partner's or a friend's iPhone temporarily.

 1. [  ] Load [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229) for MacOS[^nomacos] or iOS.
    1. If you prefer, build it yourself from [source](https://github.com/BlockchainCommons/GordianSeedTool-iOS).